-You may have heard about siloing or theming and siloing your website using SEO, but what does it mean?
+You may have heard about website silo architecture or theming your website, but what does it mean?

-In laymen’s terms creating a specific category (as a landing page) and then creating nested posts within that category to support the themed / topic through the collective relevance and authority of the documents.
+In layman’s terms creating a silo means using a specific topic (as the primary landing page) and then creating nested categories and posts under the primary topic (silo) to support the theme through the collective weight of the related documents.

-I mentioned the idea of ring fencing above, ring fenced in this connotation means that the pages link selectively in sequence (to the post before or to the next post) in the series of posts or nested pages.
+I mentioned the idea of ring-fencing above, ring-fenced in this connotation means that the pages link selectively in sequence (to the previous or the next post) in the series of nested layers to consolidate ranking factor.

 What Makes Silos Work?